Euler–Lagrange equation: Statement

-Here, $\dot{\boldsymbol q}(t)$ is the time derivative of $\boldsymbol q(t).$ When we say stationary point, we mean a stationary point of $S$ with respect to any small perturbation in $\boldsymbol q$.
+When we say stationary point, we mean a stationary point of $S$ with respect to any small perturbation in $\boldsymbol q$.
 See proofs below for more rigorous detail.

 Derivation of the one-dimensional Euler–Lagrange equation The derivation of the one-dimensional Euler–Lagrange equation is one of the classic proofs in mathematics.
 It relies on the fundamental lemma of calculus of variations.